VitorSAlb/SP_SpringBoot_AWS_Desafio_01/README.md

    ```bash
    cd SP_SpringBoot_AWS_Desafio_01/library
    ```
+#### Run project with cmd

-3. Install dependencies and build the project:
+1. Install dependencies and build the project:
    ```bash
    mvn clean install
    ```

-4. Run the project:
+2. Run the project:
    ```bash
    mvn exec:java
    ```

+#### Run Project with IDE

+Access the project with your preferred IDE, install the Maven dependencies and run the project!